kyra-ohare/car-migo/README.md

 ```
 This script will create a jar file from Maven package lifecycle.
 For convenience, there is no need to have Maven pre-installed because this project ships a Maven Wrapper.

 The script also builds a Docker image named `car-migo` and spins the necessary containers.
-Once finished, the application will be available at
+Once finished, the application will be available at [http://localhost:8086/](http://localhost:8086/){:target="_blank"}.
-<a href="http://localhost:8086/" target="_blank">http://localhost:8086/</a>.

 To stop the containers, run:
 ```